AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/stndrd-data-map-tables.md

    * On the **Many** side, select the table you’re relocating the field to (again, for us it’s **customer_address**) and the **foreign key** column, or **state** column, in our example.
    * On the **One** side, select the **mapping table** and the **primary key** column.
 In this case, we would select the **state_input** column from the **mapping_state** table.
-   * Here's a look at what our path looks like:
+   * Here is a look at what our path looks like:

       ![](../assets/State_Mapping_Path.png)